hzqst/MetaHookSv/README.md

 10. Vertex-Buffer-Object (VBO) "Batch-Draw" optimization for BSP terrain and brush model.
 With VBO enabled you will get higher framerate and lower CPU usage.
 Warning: this feature may cause the render result differs from the one in original game (e.g. random textures are disabled, non-visible terrain in current BSP-node are always visible.)

 11. Normal texture and Parallax texture support for BSP terrain and brush model.
 Check svencoop/maps/restriction02_detail.txt for usage sample.

-### BulletPhysics

-Bullet physics engine are introduced to perform ragdoll simulatation.

 #### Console Vars